-On average states spend \$5.7 billion a year on the juvenile justice system instead of our schools.
+A report from the U.S. Department of Education released earlier this year found that states and cities across the country have increased spending on prisons and jails at triple the rate of funding for preschool through 12th grade public education.
 Something is clearly wrong with this picture.
-This is why I will join thousands across the country from October 3-11 in the Dignity in Schools Campaign National Week of Action Against School Pushout.
+This is why I will join thousands across the country from October 21-29 for the Dignity in Schools Campaign's 8th Annual National Week of Action Against School Pushout.

 Here in [insert name of city or town], community members will gather at [location/address, date and time] for a [description/name of event] to raise awareness of the [describe the local policy or practices you are trying to change].